Log in

 Constituent skill 3: Adding additional income

-I am fully competent in adding additional income to a profit and loss statement.
+I can add additional income to a profit and loss statement.

-Once completed by a cohort of end users, the results of the survey can be analysed and the performance gaps identified.
-It’s kind of a training needs analysis, I suppose.
+By the time it’s completed by a cohort of end users, survey’s results are ready and you can analyse and the performance identify gaps.
+You could call it a kind of training needs analysis.

-At Dynamic, we’ve seen some fantastic results from this approach with a wide range of different clients.
+Undeniably, we’ve seen some fantastic results at Dynamic from this approach, with a wide range of different clients.

-One client who I’ve worked with recently decided to ask the questions in a focus group ahead of the project start date and the information that came out of it is instructional design gold.
+As a matter of fact, one client we’ve worked with recently decided to ask the questions in a focus group ahead of the project start date.
+The information that came out of it is instructional design gold.
 Without it, the project would simply have missed the mark.

-The specific method of gathering this information varies from company to company depending on the audience, but the Dynamic team are able to support this information gathering process, however it is conducted.
+The specific method of gathering this information varies from company to company.
+And of course, it depends on the audience.
+But the Dynamic team can support this information gathering process, however it is conducted.

-If you have a learning intervention planned, or a learning need you’re still trying to get to grips with, think about the four questions of action mapping and who would be the best people to speak to for each of them.
+Finally, do you have a learning intervention planned?
+Or a learning need you’re still trying to get to grips with?
+Then think about the four questions of action mapping and who would be the best people to speak to for each of them.